allbridge-io/allbridge-contract-docs/README.md

 - `recipient` is 32-byte recipient address.
 For chains with smaller addresses (like EVM) pad address with zeroes at the end until the size is 32 bytes.
 - `destination` 4-byte destination [blockchain ID](#blockchain-ids)
-- `amount` amount (including fee) to lock in the Solana side
+- `amount` amount (including fee) to lock on the Solana side
-- `lock_id` a random 16-byte value identifying the transfer within the bridge, with first byte is used as a bridge version (must be `0x01`)
+- `lock_id` a random 16-byte value identifying the transfer within the bridge, with the first byte is used as a bridge version (must be `0x01`)

 ##### Accounts